clausehound/clausehound-blog/content/blog/unfair-agreements-may-be-rejected-by-the-court/index.md

 author: rajah@cobaltcounsel.com
 tags: ["Approval of Terms","Contract Drafting","Case Law","Drafting 101","Rajah"]
 date: 2016-10-26 15:29:12
-description: "Generally, when a signer signs a contract, they are bound by it.
+description: "Generally, when a signor signs a contract, they are bound by it.
 However, courts have created exceptions to set aside a contract if they are unconscionable (when there is unequal bargaining power between the contracting parties)."
 ---

 Obtain independent legal advice to ensure that you are not entering into an unconscionable transaction/agreement.